Seth Rich's Parents Sue Fox News Over Baseless Story

 The parents of slain Democratic National Committee staffer Seth Rich have filed a lawsuit against the Fox News Channel for coverage linking their son to the leak of thousands of party emails to WikiLeaks during the 2016 campaign.
 The lawsuit also names Fox reporters Malia Zimmerman and a periodic Fox commentator.

-The May 2017 story echoed and propelled conspiracy theories about his death and the DNC leaks, strongly suggesting Rich's killing might have been related.
+The May 2017 story echoed and propelled conspiracy theories about Rich's death and the DNC leaks, strongly suggesting his killing might have been related.
 U.S. intelligence officials under Presidents Obama and Trump say that people acting at the direction of the Russian government hacked into the DNC's servers.

 Fox News retracted the story a week later after widespread outrage, but the network never apologized for the story or explained what went wrong.